-The state of Delaware was the first state, and has proven itself ahead of the curve when it comes to legal sports betting as well.
-Becoming one of the first states to allow sports betting for real money, the state has allowed its people the opportunity to take on a variety of betting opportunities as quickly as the federal government allowed them to.
+The state of Delaware was the first state, and has proven itself ahead of the curve when it comes to legal sports betting.
+Becoming one of the first states to allow betting for real money, the state has allowed its people the opportunity to take on a variety of opportunities as quickly as the federal government allowed them to.

 In this guide to Delaware sports betting, find out what types of sports betting are legal in Delaware, what sports can be wagered on, and what kinds of rules are in place when wagering on sporting events in this state.

 There are several sports that bettors can wager on throughout Delaware, with the most popular being the NFL.
 Dating back to before the full legalization of betting on sporting events, parlay bets were permitted.
 The NFL parlay was especially popular, with NFL betting remaining the most popular form of sports wagering in Delaware.

 Outside of the NFL, bettors can also place straight bets, teaser bets or parlay wagers on professional sports leagues such as the NBA, MLB and NHL.

 With Pennsylvania being close by, teams like the Philadelphia 76ers and Phillies are often popular selections in Delaware.
 Bettors can also take on college sports markets, with NCAA football and basketball odds being regularly available during those seasons.

 Unfortunately for bettors in Delaware, the ability to utilize betting sites and mobile sports wagering technology is nonexistent in Delaware.
 According to Delaware state law, online gambling is not legal for sports bettors or online casino players.
 Instead, bettors have to go to the physical locations that the Delaware Lottery oversees in order to access a sportsbook.

 While Delaware has come a long way from only offering parlay cards, Delaware online betting would be a massive boost for sports bettors throughout the state.